James Johnston (Australian musician)

 James Johnston (born 26 November 1990) is an Australian singer.
-In 2009, Johnston placed third in the seventh and final season of Australian Idol.
+In 2009, Johnston placed third in the seventh season of Australian Idol.
 In 2014, he made the top 24 of the sixth season of The X Factor (Australia).

 In July 2021, Johnston released his debut single "Raised Like That".
 It became the fastest ever debut single by an Australian-based country artist to reach 1 million streams.
 "Raised Like That" was certified gold in Australia by mid-2022, and in doing so, Johnston became first independent country artist to achieve the milestone in 21 years.
+Johnston's debut studio album was released on 29 September 2023.

 Early life

 James Johnston was born on 26 November 1990 in Wingham, New South Wales.
 Johnston spent his early years travelling farm-to-farm with his dad, selling and servicing tractors and was introduced to artists like Johnny Cash, Waylon Jennings and Garth Brooks from an early age.
 Johnston performed for the first time at four years of age, singing "Friends in Low Places" in front of his kindergarten class.

 Throughout his teens, Johnston busked on the streets of Tamworth and performed in various bands and on many stages.

 He was a part of the Star Struck school spectacular event in Newcastle, NSW in 2005.